mnemnion/JLpeg.jl/Plans.md

 Which I don't have to do myself!
 How luxurious.
 There's a [UnitRangesSortedSet](https://juliahub.com/ui/Packages/General/UnitRangesSortedSets) which will do the needful.

+### Headfail Notes

+The remaining "classical" optimizations all cluster around headfailing: that is, letting a complex pattern fail on the first test, in particular before pushing a Choice frame (or Capture, or often both).
+This is important for real-world patterns, especially in using patterns for regex-type tasks.

+The lpeg code is difficult to port because it has that classic C pattern where mutation happens by passing a pointer and return values are just integers which are used in the logic.
+There's also a lot of... laconic use of Boolean masks and the whole thing is further complicated by the Instruction type being a union, which is only sometimes what we call an "Instruction", labels are a second "instruction" and charsets take up a lot of space.

+Last but not least, lpeg stores patterns as a binary tree, this is particularly significant for seqs and choices, which we unroll.

+TL;DR the way forward is to identify the **function** of the various optimizations, and their results, and only the implement them in the JLpeg context.

 ### Capture closing